Find answers to frequently asked questions about connecting virtually with a Duke urgent care provider.

 - Can I get a prescription for antibiotics?

-- What medications may not be prescribed?
+- What medications are not prescribed?

 - Will the doctor send a prescription to my pharmacy?